Have you been involved in a large commercial truck vehicle accident that wasn't your fault?

 Naturally with such large disparity in mass, collisions involving these motor vehicles usually end in catastrophe.
 Other differences include the mechanics of operating such large vehicles meaning the acceleration, braking, visibility, and turning of big rigs are all limited.

 Large vehicles such as eighteen-wheelers are subject to "jackknifing" under certain conditions, especially during sudden braking or turning.

 Commercial trucks also struggle with turning, particularly turning into the right lane, which often requires the use of two lanes while completing a turn.

 Trucks are often operated by a driver employed by a trucking or shipping company.
 Because of these identifying defendants in a truck accident may be a little different from an accident with another private motorist.

 Employers, Insurance Companies, Contractors, Trucking Companies, and Contractors can all share liability in a trucking accident depending on the specifics of each case.

-Seek legal guidance as quickly as possible from a College Park Truck Accident Injury Lawyer who know and understand the complex differences between car and truck accident cases.
+Seek legal guidance as quickly as possible from a College Park Truck Accident Injury Lawyer who knows and understands the complex differences between car and truck accident cases.

 We will prepare a comprehensive claim and seek maximum compensation for any accident-related expenses and losses, including hospitalization, medical care, lost wages, rehabilitation, physical therapy, home care, property damage

-Our Georgia Litigation team has the thorough knowledge of the state and federal regulations that control the trucking industry, insurance requirements, and access to record-keeping requirements by operative trucking companies.
+Our Georgia Litigation team has a thorough knowledge of the state and federal regulations that control the trucking industry, insurance requirements, and access to record-keeping requirements by operative trucking companies.

 Unfortunately, many truck accidents result in severe injuries and even death.
 The worst part about these happenings is the larger part of truck accidents are caused by the driver's or truck companies negligence.
 Common forms of negligent actions causing semi-truck crashes include: